alicht/DOM-manipulation/DOM/part2.md

 # Modifying the DOM with Events
 Up until now, we've only seen how to modify the DOM in the console, which we see is temporary- every time the page is refreshed our changes are lost.
-Let's instead create a button that does this when clicked.
+Let's instead create a button on our web page that does this for us when clicked.

 Let's go back to our `index.html` file and create a `button` element with an id.
 ```